We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When adding fluid to your Grand Marquis, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Do not shake the fluid before pouring it in your vehicle - the air bubbles will foul up your brake lines.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can rust out your brake lines quickly.
 Brake fluid breaks down with use and should be changed every 2 years in your Mercury Grand Marquis or whenever it looks dark in color - this will make the internal brake components last longer.

-See how to seal up minor power steering fluid leaks1999 Mercury Grand Marquis LS 4.6L V8
+Because you have to start somewhere1999 Mercury Grand Marquis LS 4.6L V8

 If your battery has green or white cruddy deposits, it is probably not getting enough juice from and will likely wear out sooner1999 Mercury Grand Marquis LS 4.6L V8

 If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak1999 Mercury Grand Marquis LS 4.6L V8

 Leaking coolant is usually a sign that your water pump needs to be replaced.
 This video shows you how to quickly plug it1999 Mercury Grand Marquis LS 4.6L V8